elantiguoale/RockPaperScissor/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://elantiguoale.github.io/rockpaperscissor/

 ## Credits
 ### Content

-- I used alot of the inspiration from Love running project from [Code Institute](https://codeinstitute.com)
+- I used alot of the inspiration from Rock Paper Scissors project from [Code Institute](https://codeinstitute.com)
 - Instructions on how to implement form validation on the Sign Up page was taken from Code Institute[Code Institute](https://codeinstitute.com)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
-- The font for the header was taken from [Google Fonts](https://fonts.google.com/)

 ### Media

-- The rest of the pictures was generated with Ai or taken from [Anabels Instagram](https://www.instagram.com/anabelssweets/)
+- The rest of the pictures was generated with Ai or taken from [Google Pictures(https://www.google.com)]
-- I also used some cake picture examples from [Pinterest](https://Pinterest.com)